FranckLab/Intermediate-Rate-Tension-Device/ReadMe.txt

 - Samples
     + PDMS (Fig. 3A - thin dogbone-shaped specimen made from polydimethylsiloxane)
-        + 10mm PDMS Sample - F_Gripper.step (1 grip to hold specimen)
+        + 10mm PDMS Sample - F_Gripper.step (one grip to hold specimen)
-        + 10mm PDMS Sample - M_Gripper.step (1 grip to hold specimen)
+        + 10mm PDMS Sample - M_Gripper.step (one grip to hold specimen)
         + 10mm PDMS Sample - Holder (part to aid in the assembly of PDMS dogbones into the 2 grippers)
         + SU8 Patterned Figure - SU8.dxf (pattern used to create a dogbone mold from UV patterned SU8 on silicon wafers)
     + Foam (Fig. 3B - dogbone-shaped foam specimen)
-	+ 2mmFoamSample - F_Gripper.step (1 grip to hold specimen)
+	+ 2mmFoamSample - F_Gripper.step (one grip to hold specimen)
-        + 2mmFoamSample - M_Gripper.step (1 grip to hold specimen)
+        + 2mmFoamSample - M_Gripper.step (one grip to hold specimen)
     + Hydrogel (Fig. 3C - hydrogel dogbone for 3D samples)
-        + 7mm Hydrogel Mold - F-grip.step (1 grip to hold the specimen)
+        + 7mm Hydrogel Mold - F-grip.step (one grip to hold the specimen)
-        + 7mm Hydrogel Mold - M-grip.step (1 grip to hold the specimen)
+        + 7mm Hydrogel Mold - M-grip.step (one grip to hold the specimen)
         + 7mm Hydrogel - Sample Mold.step (mold to pour the hydrogel into)